 CAUTION: Never experiment with other fuels or fuel ratios.
 The use of unrecommended fuel can result in snowmobile performance deterioration and damage to critical parts in the fuel system and engine components.
-Do not mistake oil reservoir cap for fuel tank cap.
+On 2-stroke models, do not mistake oil reservoir cap for fuel tank cap.
 Oil reservoir cap is identified OIL.